First Congo War: 1996

 With active support from Rwanda, Uganda, and Eritrea, Kabila's AFDL was able to capture 800 x 100 km of territory along the border with Rwanda, Uganda, and Burundi by 25 December 1996.
-This occupation temporarily satisfied the rebels, because it gave them power in the east and allowed them to defend themselves against the former génocidaires.
-Likewise, the external actors had successfully crippled the ability of the same génocidaires to use Zaire as a base for attacks.
-There was a pause in the rebel advance following the acquisition of this buffer territory that lasted until Angola entered the war in February 1997.
+The occupation temporarily satisfied the rebels, because it gave them power in the east and allowed them to defend themselves against the former génocidaires.
+Likewise, the external resistance had successfully crippled the ability of the same génocidaires to use Zaire as a base for attacks.
+There was a pause in the rebel advance following the acquisition of buffer territory that lasted until Angola entered the war in February 1997.

-During this time, Rwanda destroyed refugee camps the génocidaires had been using as safe-bases, and forcibly repatriated Tutsi to Rwanda.
+During that time, Rwanda destroyed refugee camps the génocidaires had been using as safe-bases, and forcibly repatriated Tutsi to Rwanda.
 It also captured many lucrative diamond and coltan mines, which it later resisted relinquishing.
 Rwandan and aligned forces committed multiple atrocities, mainly against Hutu refugees.
 The true extent of the abuses is unknown because the AFDL and RPF carefully managed NGO and press access to areas where atrocities were thought to have occurred.
 However Amnesty International said as many as 200,000 Rwandese Hutu refugees were massacred by them and the Rwandan Defence Forces and aligned forces.
 The United Nations similarly documented mass killings of civilians by Rwandan, Ugandan and the AFDL soldiers in the DRC Mapping Exercise Report.